bloxstreet/support/changelogs/store.md

 # Store Changelog
 This page outlines all changes made to the store, displaying the build number (viewable at the bottom-left of the game) and release date (DD/MM/YYYY)

+### Build 8337 (10/01/2021)
+Fixed:
+- Money and point purchases made in Private servers will now save correctly.

 ### Build 8335 (09/01/2021)
 Changed:
 - Shift pings in #session-notice will no longer ping @here.
 Instead, @Shift Ping will be pinged.